lostboy/workless/README.md

 ## Updates

+* Version 1.3.0 DROPS SUPPORT FOR OLDER RUBY AND RAILS VERSIONS!
 * Version 1.2.5 Added middleware to check on delayed jobs, fixed Rails 5 support
 * Version 1.2.4 drops support for older versions!
 * Version 1.2.3 replaces multiple commit callback with two callbacks for compatibility by @lostboy